ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 A Ruby based development environment which is as good as Node.js and Webpack-dev-server.

 + **Development environment** - a fast, modern, development stack for building Opal based code (including Hyperloop) with a re-build on every page refresh and hot reloading.
 JavaScript assets via NPM and Webpack.
-+ **Production build** - a minimized production application consisting of just three small files.
++ **Production build** - a minimized production application consisting of just two files.

 > This tutorial is designed for Ruby-Hyperloop, but will work just as well for an Opal based framework or for a native Opal app.
 To remove Hyperloop just ignore the Hyperloop specific sections.